David-Reset/Concrete-Structures-Constructability-Framework/README.md

 ### Suggesting a new entry

-If you have a constructability issue, design scenario, or practical insight that could benefit the framework, you can submit it via the <a href="https://forms.gle/5ppQRvJuzWaUkdg89" target="_blank">new entry suggestion form</a>.
+If you have a constructability issue, design scenario, or practical insight that could benefit the framework, you can submit it via the <a href="https://docs.google.com/forms/d/e/1FAIpQLSdRkltPd-q5WRI_QFTWrsY-EGn0QlG2uf9zQtB_lYyQhSlq-Q/viewform" target="_blank">new entry suggestion form</a>.
+You can also reach it from the **"Suggest an entry"** button on the home page and at the foot of each dimension page (the dimension button pre-selects that dimension for you).

 To see what a completed submission looks like, refer to the <a href="examples/Off-form-wall-example.pdf" target="_blank">example submission (PDF)</a> — this is the off-form wall entry as it was submitted through the form.

 ### Suggesting a change to an existing entry

-If you believe an existing entry could be improved — for example, a threshold needs adjusting for your region, you have additional evidence or photographs, or you've identified an error — you can submit a change via the <a href="https://forms.gle/xJ5tpUf7zozpkbcg6" target="_blank">edit suggestion form</a>.
+If you believe an existing entry could be improved — for example, a threshold needs adjusting for your region, you have additional evidence or photographs, or you've identified an error — you can submit a change via the <a href="https://docs.google.com/forms/d/e/1FAIpQLSdTRRqO41OKp3Lxwz5CqVHL-B7IpAhitqnGqBWXYl1lmtizZA/viewform" target="_blank">edit suggestion form</a>, or via the **"Suggest a change"** button at the bottom of the entry itself (which opens the form already linked to that entry).

+### Leaving a comment on an entry

+To share a practical observation, a question, or regional feedback on a specific entry — without proposing a formal change — use the **"Add a comment"** button at the bottom of the entry, or the <a href="https://docs.google.com/forms/d/e/1FAIpQLScAywdw3JvZLIvUXrrGGxKNk60BZGkV3s5Mtx_QsEsZkI0WGw/viewform" target="_blank">comment form</a> directly.
+Approved comments are shown beneath the entry, anonymously by default.

-All submissions (new entries and edits) are reviewed before being incorporated into the framework to ensure quality, consistency, and adherence to the anonymity standards described above.
+All submissions — new entries, edits, and comments — are reviewed before being incorporated into the framework to ensure quality, consistency, and adherence to the anonymity standards described above.
+Nothing submitted through a form appears on the site automatically.

+### Reviewing and publishing submissions (maintainers)

+Form responses never go live on their own — nothing user-submitted is published until a maintainer has reviewed and de-identified it.
+This is handled by the **review console** (`review.html`), a self-contained tool that runs entirely in your browser (nothing is uploaded).
+It turns the raw form responses into properly structured entries, edits, and comments, lets you check and clean each one, and exports an updated `data.json`.

+1. In Google Forms, open each form's **Responses** tab and download the responses as CSV (**⋮ → Download responses (.csv)**).
+You may have up to three CSVs — new entries, edits, and comments.
+2. Open `review.html` in your browser (you can just double-click it — it works offline and uploads nothing).
+3. Load the current `data.json`, then drag in the response CSV(s) — one, two, or all three, in any order.
+The console detects each form type automatically from the column headers and skips any response you've already processed.
+A **Loaded files** list shows what's in, and you can unload any file with its **×**.
+4. Work through each item:
+   - **New entries** arrive pre-filled and structured.
+Pick the dimension (if the submitter chose "Not sure"), confirm the auto-generated stable `id` (it warns if the id already exists), fill the `range` for each threshold band, add search keywords, and attach any de-identified images.
+A live preview beside each field shows exactly how it will look on the site.
+   - **Edits** show the proposed change next to the live entry, so you apply it in place.
+   - **Comments** show the parsed comment to approve, tidy, or skip; the displayed name follows the submitter's choice (or "Anonymous").
+5. **De-identify as you go** — remove any project, company, client, or designer names, site addresses, or title blocks from text and images.
+6. Accept or reject each item, then click **Download updated data.json**.
+7. Add any new image files to the `images/` folder, then commit and push the updated `data.json` (and images).

+Formatting is built in so you never need to write HTML: type normally, press Enter for line breaks, and use the **B** / **I** buttons or **Ctrl/⌘+B** / **Ctrl/⌘+I** to bold or italicise.
+The console also records which responses it has handled (via the hidden `_processed` key in `data.json`), so re-loading the same CSV later won't import anything twice.

-### Adding an entry directly (maintainers)
+### Editing data.json directly

-1. Open `data.json`
-2. Find the relevant dimension
-3. Add a new entry object to the `items` array, following the structure of existing entries
+For changes the review console doesn't cover — adding cross-references between entries, bulk edits, or fixing a small typo — you can still edit `data.json` by hand.
+Each entry is a JSON object inside its dimension's `items` array.
+A few rules to keep in mind:

-4. Give the entry a stable `id`: a lowercase, hyphenated slug derived from the name (e.g. `"id": "drip-grooves-on-exposed-soffit-edges"`).
+- **Stable `id`** — every entry has a permanent `id`: a lowercase, hyphenated slug derived from the name (e.g. `"id": "drip-grooves-on-exposed-soffit-edges"`).
 This is the entry's permanent address — it appears in the entry's URL (`#dimId/id`) and is how other entries cross-reference it. **Once an entry is live, never change its `id`**, as doing so breaks shared links, bookmarks, and cross-references.
 The display `name` can change freely; the `id` should not.
-(If you omit it, the site will auto-generate one from the name, but setting it explicitly is strongly preferred.)
-5. Include the `location` field: `"location": {"country": "Australia", "state": "NSW"}` — use just `country` if the evidence applies nationally, or include `state` if it is region-specific
+- **`location`** — `"location": {"country": "Australia", "state": "NSW"}`; use just `country` if the evidence applies nationally, or include `state` if it is region-specific.
-6. Place any images in the `images/` folder with descriptive filenames
+- **Images** — place files in the `images/` folder with descriptive filenames and reference them as `"images/your-filename.jpg"`.
+Keep filenames unique (the review console warns you if a name is already in use).
-7. Reference images in the entry as `"images/your-filename.jpg"`
-8. *(Optional)* Add a `keywords` array of search terms that aren't already in the entry text (see [Search keywords](#search-keywords-optional))
-9. Commit and push
+- Leave the `_processed` key alone — it belongs to the review console.

 ### Related entries (cross-references)

+Cross-references are added by editing `data.json` directly — the review console doesn't manage them.
 An entry can point to others that a designer should consider alongside it.
 Add a `relatedEntries` array to the entry's `data` object:

 ```json
 "relatedEntries": [